Infineon/amazon-freertos/vendors/infineon/boards/xmc4700_relaxkit/README.md

 1. Plug the Infineon MyIoT Adapter in the Arduino Pin Header

-1. Plug the Shield2Go Security OPTIGA™ Trust X in Socket 3 of the Infineon MyIoT Adapter
+1. Plug the Shield2Go Security OPTIGA™ Trust X/M in Socket 3 of the Infineon MyIoT Adapter

+Note: if you don't want to use a SE, you can skip the last step.

 ![alt text](docs/hardware_setup.png)